Computational Number Theory

 1. Primality Testing — This involves determining whether a given number is prime.
 Various algorithms have been developed for this purpose, including the AKS primality test, which can determine the primality of a number in polynomial time.

 2. Integer Factorization — This is the decomposition of a composite number into a product of smaller integers, which when multiplied together give the original number.
-The most famous algorithm for this is the RSA algorithm, used in cryptography.
+Common algorithms include the quadratic sieve and the general number field sieve.

 3. Solving Diophantine Equations — These are polynomial equations that seek integer solutions.
 Computational methods can be used to find such solutions, if they exist.